El Farolito SC: History

 On November 20, 2017, El Farolito announced it would field a team in the National Premier Soccer League for the 2018 season.

 On March 22, 2023, El Farolito defeated Inter San Francisco 3–0 in the first round of the 2023 U.S. Open Cup, scoring all three goals in extra time.
 The team lost in the second round to fellow Bay Area team Oakland Roots SC of the USL Championship.

 El Farolito once again qualified for the Open Cup and defeated MLS Next Pro side Portland Timbers 2 in the first round on March 19, 2024.
-The reserve team was representing their parent team, the Portland Timbers of Major League Soccer, after the league had withdrawn from the U.S. Open Cup.
+The reserve team was representing their parent team, the Portland Timbers of Major League Soccer.
 El Farolito defeated Central Valley Fuego FC, another third-division team, but were eliminated in the third round by the Oakland Roots for the second consecutive year.
 El Farolito won their first NPSL championship in 2024 by defeating FC Motown, a four-time finalist, 2–1.

-El Farolito have once again exceeded the expectations in the 2025 US Open Cup, beating Real Monarchs of MLS Next Pro 3-1 in the first round and Monterey Bay FC of USL Championship 2-1 in the second.
-And then their US Open Cup season came to a close, as they were defeated to USL Championship side Sacramento Republic in the third round on April 16th, 1-0.
+El Farolito once again performed well in the 2025 US Open Cup, beating Real Monarchs of MLS Next Pro 3–1 in the first round and Monterey Bay FC of USL Championship 2–1 in the second.
+After that, their US Open Cup season came to a close, as they were defeated by USL Championship side Sacramento Republic in the third round on April 16th, 1–0.
+The club won its second NPSL championship in 2026, defeating Bristol Rhythm AFC 3-0.